 The admission criteria include but are NOT limited to the following requirements.
-Any decision regarding admission is made by the Graduate Committee on an individual basis, after taking into consideration the application material and supporting documents.
+Decisions regarding admission are made by the Graduate Committee on an individual basis, after taking into consideration the application materials and supporting documents.
 Promising students who do not meet all of the admission requirements may be considered for provisional admission.

-- Have an undergraduate GPA of at least 3.00 ("A" is equivalent to 4.0).
+- Must have an undergraduate GPA of at least 3.00. ("A" is equivalent to 4.0.)

 - Students must satisfy coursework, examination, and dissertation requirements.

 - The total hours of graduate coursework and dissertation work applied to the degree must be 60.
 This total may include coursework applied toward a Master's degree.

 - A minimum of 30 hours of dissertation work must be completed.

 - A minimum of 30 hours of graduate coursework must be completed, including: Linear Algebra I (MATH 5130), Modern Analysis II (MATH 5320), 3 two-semester sequences of core courses (see below), and 2 additional courses at the 5000/6000 level.

 - Independent study may not exceed 25% of the minimum number of hours required for the degree.